-Twenty-four to 30 accounts are planned for publication in 2008.
+Approximately 24 accounts are planned for publication in 2010.
 Each account is 2-14 pages in length and reviews the biology of a particular species in a standard format.

 Mammalian Species accounts are produced by assignment only.
-Upon written request to the Editor for Mammalian Species, exclusive privileges to produce an account will be granted for 3 years; a 1-year extension may be requested if a manuscript is near completion at the end of the initial assignment.
+Upon written request to the Editor for Mammalian Species, exclusive privileges to produce an account will be granted for 2 years; a 1-year extension may be requested if a manuscript is near completion at the end of the initial assignment.
 At the Editor's discretion, assignments not submitted at the end of this period may be cancelled.
 A maximum of 5 species may be reserved at 1 time.
 No free copies are given to authors; page charges may be paid on a voluntary basis.

-Mammalian Species will be available online only to all ASM members, beginning in 2006; print copies will no longer be published.
+Mammalian Species is available online only to all ASM members, as of 2006; print copies will no longer be published.
 Orders for yearly sets of accounts within the past 5 years should be sent to Christy Classi, ASM Association Manager, 810 East 10th Street, P.O.
 Box 1897, Lawrence, KS 66044; 785-843-1235; FAX -1274; asm@allenpress.com.
 Individual accounts are no longer available for purchase.
-Requests for assignment of species and other editorial queries should be addressed to Meredith Hamilton, Editor of Mammalian Species, Department of Zoology, 430 Life Sciences West, Oklahoma State University, Stillwater, OK 74078, 405-744-9685; FAX -7824; mjh@okstate.edu.
+Requests for assignment of species and other editorial queries should be addressed to

+Meredith Hamilton, Editor of Mammalian Species, Department of Zoology, 501 Life Sciences West, Oklahoma State University, Stillwater, OK 74078, 405-744-9685; FAX -7824; meredith.hamilton@okstate.edu.